SEN5X and SEN6X Series Environmental sensor

 activate_heater Action

 This action manually starts the heater.
-First all measurements are stopped, then the heater is turned on at 200mW for 1s, finally there is a 20 second delay to before reenabling the measurements.
+First all measurements are stopped, then the heater is turned on at 200mW for 1s, finally there is a 20 second delay before reenabling the measurements.
 This is to ensure the heating effects are gone before temperature measurements resume.
+The entire activate heater sequence takes 22 seconds.

 on_...: